ykat0/capital/README.md

                         directory and never saves H5AD data [off]
 ```

-### Step 3: run draw_capital.py to show figures on dynamic time warping and/or expression dynamics for a gene in aligned_data created in Step 2
+### Step 3: run draw_capital.py to draw figures on dynamic time warping and/or expression dynamics for a gene in aligned_data created in Step 2
 ```
 $ ./draw_capital.py [option]* <alignment>
 ```